Luther B. Scherer: Personal life

-Scherer was married four times. married Laveeda Marie Varley on July 30, 1951.
+Scherer was married four times.
+He married Laveeda Marie Varley on July 30, 1951.
 The couple divorced in 1952.
 In 1953, he married Judy Cauley, a 24-year-old former cocktail waitress from Lubbock, Texas.
 They resided on the corner of 10th Street and Charleston Boulevard in Las Vegas.

-Scherer's mother-in-law, Mrs Mabel Monahan, was murdered in her house in Burbank, California by burglars who thought she was hiding US$100,000 for Scherer on March 9, 1953.
+Scherer's mother-in-law, Mrs Mabel Monahan, was murdered in her house in Burbank, California, by burglars who thought she was hiding US$100,000 for Scherer on March 9, 1953.
 Six more murders followed hers, the last of which took place in 1958.
 Meanwhile, two men, John A. Santo and Emmitt R. Perkins, and a woman, Barbara Graham, were executed at the San Quentin State Prison by the state of California over her murder in 1955.
 Graham's story was later immortalized in the 1958 film I Want to Live!, in which she was portrayed by Susan Hayward.
 Hayward won an Oscar for her portrayal of Graham.

 Death and legacy

 Scherer suffered a stroke in July 1957.
-He died of a stroke-related heart attack on August 19, 1957 at the Southern Nevada Memorial Hospital in Las Vegas, Nevada.
+He died of a stroke-related heart attack on August 19, 1957, at the Southern Nevada Memorial Hospital in Las Vegas, Nevada.
 He was 77 years old.
 By the time of his death, he was worth US$1 million, as well as real estate holdings in Nevada and California.
 His widow, Judy, inherited half his estate.
 One fourth of his estate was inherited by his daughter, Lolly Scherer, while another one fourth went to his son, Lord Bacon Scherer, also known as Tutor Taylor.
 Another daughter, Janna Lynn Scherer, inherited US$25,000.

 In 2012, Scherer Street was named in his honor in Las Vegas.